maxundeli/SCPPlugin/README.md

 1. Build the plugin or download a precompiled release.
 2. Copy `MaxunPlugin.dll` into the `Exiled/Plugins` folder on your server.
-3. Ensure the required dependencies from the `ExiledDependencies` directory are available in the plugin folder.
+3. Copy all files from the `ExiledDependencies` folder to `.config/EXILED/Plugins/Dependencies`.
 4. Restart the server to generate a configuration file.

 ## Configuration